dhunganaPradeep/dotfiles/README.md

 # My dotfiles

-My dotfiles for a great tiling window manger experience on Arch Linux with i3wm.
+My dotfiles for a great tiling window manger experience on Arch Linux with i3wm and hyprland.

 Featuring custom configurations for some of the following projects:
 * i3-gaps